 What happens if the seller won’t pay the BAC?

-If the seller declines to pay commission to the buyer’s agent, then the BAC becomes the buyer’s full responsibility.
+If the seller declines to pay the buyer’s agent commission, the BAC becomes the buyer’s full responsibility.

 Buyers have a few different options for how to pay the BAC.